-CHANGES IN YOUR FEDERAL TAXABLE INCOME OR FEDERAL TAX LIABILITY

-You must report to the Rhode Island Division of Taxation any change or correction in federal taxable income or federal tax liability as reported on your federal income tax return, whether resulting from the filing of an amended federal return or otherwise.
-Such report must be made within 90 days after filing an amended federal return or final determination of such change by the Internal Revenue Service.
-Use Form RI-1040X to report any changes.
+CHANGES IN YOUR FEDERAL TAXABLE INCOME OR FEDERAL TAX LIABILITY income or federal tax liability as reported on your federal income tax return, whether resulting from the filing of an amended federal return or otherwise, within 90 days after filing such amended return or final determination of such change by the Internal Revenue Service.
+Use form RI-1040X to report any changes.